 No employee shall suffer any reduction in his/her hourly rate, total amount of paid time off, nor health insurance benefits, as a result of coverage under this Agreement unless such reduction is expressly addressed by this Agreement or by a written Amendment executed by the parties herein.
 In the event that an applicable minimum wage rate increases, any employee being paid the minimum wage shall have their compensation increased accordingly.
 Individuals compensated in excess of the minimum wage will receive no additional adjustment to their compensation solely as a result of such minimum wage rate increase(s).
+The parties agree to reopen this Agreement in the event of a minimum wage increase in order to bargaining adjustments the remainder of the scale.

 The parties agree that this Agreement is the sole agreement concerning wages and benefits of covered employees.
-The existence, or later provision, of benefits not referenced in this Agreement, does not create any vested rights or enforceable past practice.
+The existence, or later provision, of benefits not referenced in this Agreement does not create any vested rights or enforceable past practice.
 The Employer may provide or rescind any compensation or benefits policies, or practices not expressly referenced in this Agreement at any time.
-Whenever exercising such discretion, the Employer will notify the Union in advance.